-The Xfce Terminal is having vibrant colors and default prompt is having two lines.
-While first line displays the user name with system and the second line the actual $ prompt.
+The Xfce Terminal is having vibrant colors and the default prompt is having two lines.
+While the first line displays the user name with system and the second line the actual $ prompt.

 MX 7 armed with Java and GNU Compiler Collection including gcc, g++ compilers.

 Get Hardware Specs and Benchmarking

 Open a terminal by clicking “Start menu->System->Xfce Terminal” and type the below command and press Enter.

 Below is the sample output generated by the above command: